 - Wednesday’s & Friday's: St. Mary’s High School (519-376-4278) Owen Sound, ON.

 - Weekday's 8:30 - 4:30, by cell 519-375-0334.

 - Please remember to collect your student volunteer hours.

 Kikendaasogamig Elementary School

 Grades: Jr. Kindergarten – Grade 8.

-The Kikendaasogamig Chippewas of Nawash Unceded First Nation Elementary School offers Ojibway language classes; various mainstream and special education programs and takes measures to incorporate cultural education into their school.
+The Kikendaasogamig Chippewas of Nawash Unceded First Nation Elementary School offers Ojibway language classes; various mainstream and special education programs and take measures to incorporate cultural education into their school.

 Kikendaasogamig Elementary School Principal – Debra Chegahno

 Gr.
 1-2 Teacher - Andrew Nadjiwan

 Education Assistants - Paula Keeshig, Sandra Lavalley, Greg Millar, Diana Millar, Patrick King.